 - Your adjusted gross income did not exceed the IRS set thresholds (starting at $75,000 for single filers)

-It’s critical to note that, even if you didn’t file a tax return this year or aren’t usually required to file a tax return as a US citizen abroad, you DO have to file a 2020 tax return to claim the Recovery Rebate Credit.
+It’s critical to note that, even if you didn’t file a tax return this year or you have not met the requirements to file a tax return as a US citizen abroad, you DO have to file a 2020 tax return to claim the Recovery Rebate Credit.
 The IRS used to provide a Non-Filer tool on their website, but this tool no longer exists.
 Instead, you must file a tax return to claim the Recovery Rebate Credit.

 How to Claim Your 2021 Recovery Rebate Credit

-The Recovery Rebate Credit worksheet can be found in both Form 1040 and Form 1040-SR on your tax return, and in the MyExpatTaxes software.
+You can find the the Recovery Rebate Credit worksheet on Form 1040 and Form 1040-SR on your tax return, and in the MyExpatTaxes software.
 Either of these forms will notify the IRS that you are indeed eligible to receive this credit.
 Again, if you received the full amount of both stimulus checks, you will not qualify for the Recovery Rebate Credit.

 When you file, you’ll need to note how much you did receive in either of the first two stimulus checks.
 Whatever amount you did receive as an American abroad from these Economic Impact Payments will be deducted from the amount you receive within the Recovery Rebate Credit.
 You can see how much you received from your stimulus checks by reviewing your bank statements or logging into your account on the IRS’s website.

 Filing your taxes electronically, through convenient software like MyExpatTaxes, is the easiest and most accurate way to handle your American expat taxes.
-You’ll also have the added benefit of receiving your Recovery Rebate Credit even faster through direct deposit instead of having a check mailed to you!
+You’ll also have an extra benefit of receiving your Recovery Rebate Credit even faster through direct deposit instead of having a paper check in the mailbox!

 2021 Stimulus Checks